michellekontoff/babeling-book/bugtracker.md

     comments weren't sorting correctly in backend. fixed by changing query order_by from created_at to id.

 after modifying the default to_dict method in the skeleton, the redux state was nesting a bunch of extra info for session user. so i made a separate to_dict method for the user auth routes in the backend that returns just the necessary info

+push hanging on other repo so we do a test push here